Moderator: Community Team

 J

-Natewolfman wrote:Johnny Rockets wrote:And perseverance is a wonderful thing.
+Natewolfman wrote:some examples...Johnny Rockets wrote:And perseverance is a wonderful thing.

 Perhaps a poll?
 What could possibly be detremental about adding a resign button?